ecotaxa/cytosense_to_ecotaxa_pipeline/README.md

 ## Read data in particle array

-to read feature, that are define in the particle array, you need to use square bracket notation "particles[].pulseShapes", in this case dot path are limite to the first feature and need to use a function to find the data on it
+to read feature, that are defined in the particle array, you need to use square bracket notation "particles[].pulseShapes", in this case dot path are limited to the first feature and you need to use a function to find the data on it

 To get particles[].pulseShapes.FWS, in fact you need to use a function to find the data on it